John Tyndall: Demarcation of science from religion

-Private life
+Personal life

 Tyndall did not marry until age 55.
 His bride, Louisa Hamilton, was the 30-year-old daughter of a member of parliament (Lord Claud Hamilton, M.P.).
 The following year, 1877, they built a summer chalet at Belalp in the Swiss Alps.
 Before getting married Tyndall had been living for many years in an upstairs apartment at the Royal Institution and continued living there after marriage until 1885 when he and Louisa moved to a house near Haslemere 45 miles southwest of London.
 The marriage was a happy one and without children.
 He retired from the Royal Institution at age 66 having complaints of ill health.

 Tyndall became financially well-off from sales of his popular books and fees from his lectures (but there is no evidence that he owned commercial patents).
 For many years he got non-trivial payments for being a part-time scientific advisor to a couple of quasi-governmental agencies and partly donated the payments to charity.
 His successful lecture tour of the United States in 1872 netted him a substantial amount of dollars, all of which he promptly donated to a trustee for fostering science in America.
 Late in life his money donations went most visibly to the Irish Unionist political cause.
 When he died, his wealth was £22,122.
 For comparison's sake, the income of a police constable in London was about £80 per year at the time.